Mean-field games of optimal stopping: master equation and weak equilibria: Mean-field game in strong formulation

 Assumption $(iii)$ in \Cref{theorem:existence-strong-MFE} is hard to check in general.
 In \cite{carmona2017mean}, $m$ is only a distribution on $[0,T]$, so that it is only needed to find a suitable partial order on $\cP([0,T])$, which is naturally done in the sense of the stochastic order, \emph{i.e.} through cumulative density functions.
 The authors are then able to present in \cite[Proposition 3.6]{carmona2017mean} an example of sufficient condition for $(iii)$.$(b)$ to hold.
 In our context, it is not clear how to find a partial order on $\cP_p([0,T] \times \cC^d)$ that would fit for the general class of problems covered by \eqref{strong-MFG}.

-However, if we know more accurately the nature of the mean-field interaction, we may be able to derive more precise assumptions to ensure the existence of an MFE.
+However, if we know more accurately the nature of the mean-field interaction as well as the objective function, we may be able to derive more precise assumptions to ensure the existence of an MFE.
 Consider for example the case where (using the Markovian setting for the sake of clarity)